zulip/zulip/docs/contributing/code-style.md

 - `datetime.strptime(date_string, format).replace(tzinfo=timezone.utc)` if
   creating a datetime from a formatted string that is in UTC.

-Idioms that result in timezone-naive datetimes, and should be avoided, are `datetime.now()` and `datetime.fromtimestamp(timestamp)` without a `tz` parameter, `datetime.utcnow()` and `datetime.utcfromtimestamp()`, and `datetime.strptime(date_string, format)` without replacing the `tzinfo` at
+Idioms that result in time-zone-naive datetimes, and should be avoided, are `datetime.now()` and `datetime.fromtimestamp(timestamp)` without a `tz` parameter, `datetime.utcnow()` and `datetime.utcfromtimestamp()`, and `datetime.strptime(date_string, format)` without replacing the `tzinfo` at